📘

 When analyzing a memory image, it is nearly always important to understand what processes were running on the machine and what those processes were doing.

 This module introduces the basics of analyzing processes in the memory of Windows operating systems.
-The focus of this module is on using Volatility 3 to list running processes and to examine the memory accessible by those processes.
+The focus of this module is on using to list running processes and to examine the memory accessible by those processes.

 2. About processes in Windows